Ash-broccoli/DreamLog/README.md

 I tend to dream a lot when I'm stressed.
 So i decided to make a website where I can note them down and save them somewhere
 <br>
 Thats basically what this website is<br>
 This website has a lot of css animations and is linked with a database (so yes.
-I can see anything you guys put in there :) )
+I can see anything you guys put in there)

 **Functions**